sonelrubin/dynamics-365-contact-center/contact-center/implement/provision-channels.md

 ---
 title: Provision channels in Dynamics 365 Contact Center
-description: Perform the steps in this article to provision and add channels so that you can you start using the product. ms.date: 09/03/2024 ms.topic: how-to
+description: Perform the steps in this article to provision and add channels so that you can start using the product. ms.date: 09/03/2024 ms.topic: how-to
 author: neeranelli